gilles-degols/mongofs/readme.md

 - [x] Integration test
 - [x] Handling unreachable MongoDB instance
 - [ ] Performance improvement (caching, indexes, ...)
+- [ ] Documentation for the configuration file, and the sharding
 - [ ] First stable release

 What is not possible with MongoFS: